-A one or two semester practicum in which students work with a GLCC's Bible/Theology professor.
-Students will gain Bible /Theology researching and teaching experience inside and outside of the classroom, including but not limited to, grading, preparing, and lecturing.
+A one or two semester practicum in which students work with a GLCC's Bible or Theology professor.
+Students will gain biblical and theological researching and teaching experience inside and outside of the classroom, including but not limited to, grading, preparing, and lecturing.
 The one semester option will average 10 hours of work per week, and the two semester option will average 5 hours per week.